Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_10/_index.md

 - `task10("Hi","there")` should print `h`
 - `task10("Foo","bar")` should print `no common letters`

-There should only be one call to `print`, `System.out.println`, or `console.log` in your whole function.

 ## Check your understanding

 - What should the output look like if there are only 2 common characters?
 How can you check that your code handles this condition?